RadoslavTsvetanov/BlockState/README.md

 ## Tax Automation
 A completely new dimension is introduced with the possibility of automating tax processes.
 Through the use of smart contracts, the corresponding tax is automatically deducted with each token transaction, providing transparency and security for all participants in the transaction.

-## Conclusion
+## Different Types of Properties
-In conclusion, BlockEstate aims to facilitate the process of investing in real estate by making it more accessible and efficient through representing properties as tokens on the blockchain network.
-This approach changes traditional methods of investing and ownership, offering new opportunities for users to participate in the real estate market.
+There could be two types of real estate properties available - partial and whole.
+Whole properties would be represented by tokens where purchasing the token grants full ownership of the property.
+Partial properties, on the other hand, could still be beneficial in cases where a business is not financially sound.
+In such cases, the business could mortgage the property it operates in, allowing people to buy shares, and the business would receive the funds.
+This approach could eliminate the need for traditional bank mortgages, allowing direct interaction between individuals.

 ## And more
 The basic idea of the project is to make real estate (and other areas where possible) more accesible as an investment, verifying ownership easier, *trading* them eaier, taking care of some of the annoying legal things that could be automated and reducing mediaries.
 Since the fundamental is just that,  the legal details can be fit into the system *** see concerns for some questions ***